cuboulder-MSD/digColl_tdaCockerell/README.md

 ### IdentifierLink
 Linking information for the Identifier.
 ### Identifier ARK
-ARK Identifier. [controlled, stable link]
+Controlled, stable link to the resource.
 ### Identifier LUNA
 LUNA-specific URI.
 ### Source